 In 2010, Honduras reestablished its intellectual property rights (IPR) prosecutor's office as an independent entity within the Public Ministry, reversing a 2009 decision to merge it into the common crimes office.
-While the IPR prosecutor's office has achieved successes in seizing counterfeit goods, the United States remains concerned about the prospects for effective IPR enforcement in Honduras given that its IPR enforcement office lacks necessary personnel and resources to wage a truly effective campaign.
-In 2012, the United States engaged extensively with Honduras as it was redrafting its trademark law.
+While the IPR prosecutor's office has achieved successes in seizing counterfeit goods, the United States remains concerned about effective IPR enforcement in Honduras given that its IPR enforcement office lacks necessary personnel and resources to wage a truly effective campaign.
+Reports of cable signal theft are a growing concern.
+The United States engaged extensively with Honduras as it prepared legislative amendments governing protections for geographical indications, in anticipation of action on applications from the European Union to register a range of GIs in Honduras, which were received in 2013.
+During that ongoing engagement, the United States has stressed the need for use of CAFTA-DR consistent protections and processes, including providing public notice and opportunity for opposition and cancellation, and transparency and impartiality in decision making.
 The United States will continue to monitor Honduras' implementation of its IPR obligations under the CAFTA-DR.